Sviyazhsk

 In 2017 the Assumption Cathedral and Monastery were added to the list of UNESCO World Heritage Sites.

 Sviyazhsk was founded in 1551 as a fortress, which was built within four weeks from parts made in Uglich and transported down the Volga.
 It became a military base of the Russian army during the siege of Kazan (1552).

 Since the 18th century, Sviyazhsk served as a center of an uyezd.
 In 1920–1927, it was a center of Sviyazhsky Kanton; in 1927–1931—the administrative center of Sviyazhsky District.
 In 1932, it was demoted to rural status.

+For 20 years the NKVD ran a prison and camp in the town.
+In the mid-1990s remains of some of the dead or executed prisoners were buried in the grounds of the Monastery of the Assumption and a monument (later greatly improved) was raised over them.

 There is a school and a club in Sviyazhsk, as well as a monastery associated with the name of Macarius of Unzha.

 Sviyazhsk railway station is located 6 km west of the island and is linked with Sviyazhsk proper by a highway running along a causeway.

 Another way to get there is by a boat from the port of Kazan.
 In summer every day at 08:30 a fast boat departs at pier 8, and at 09:00 a slow boat.
 Tickets can be bought on the spot near the kassa.